IoT-AI-HACKDAYS/Hackdays/Session3/README.md

 > Notes: <br/>
+> * To do an update on your container and have it filter through in a manner that you can monitor, update the version in the ` "version": "0.0.1",` tag before you build and push the image.
+This is located in the `module.json` file which is in the "controller" directory
-> If you receive and error `Unhandled exception.
+> * If you receive and error `Unhandled exception.
 System.IO.IOException: Error 13 initializing the Gpio driver` from the controller module.
 Run `sudo chmod 777 /dev/gpiomem` on your Pi